 Services for Students in Nonpublic Schools

 Public special education is accessible to resident students attending nonpublic schools by permitting the nonpublic school student to enroll on a part-time basis in a special education program operated in a public school.
-Special education programs are accessible to nonpublic school students through a dual enrollment following multidisciplinary evaluations and development of an IEP.
-Parents/Guardians of nonpublic school students who suspect that their child is exceptional and in need of special education may request multidisciplinary evaluations and development of an IEP.
+Special education programs are accessible to nonpublic school students through dual enrollment following multidisciplinary evaluations and the development of an IEP.
+Parents/Guardians of nonpublic school students who suspect that their child is exceptional and in need of special education may request multidisciplinary evaluations and the development of an IEP.
 Parents/Guardians of nonpublic school students who suspect that their child is exceptional and in need of special education may request multidisciplinary evaluations of their child through a written request to the Special Education Supervisor.

 Services for Protected Handicapped Students/504 Plans

 Allegheny Valley School District will provide to each protected handicapped student, without discrimination or cost to the student or family, those related aides, services, or accommodations, which are needed to provide equal opportunity to participate in and obtain the benefits of the school programs and extracurricular activities to the extent appropriate to the student’s abilities.
-To qualify as a protected handicapped student, the child must be of school age with a physical or mental disability, which substantially limits or prohibits participation in, or access to an aspect of the school program.
+To qualify as a protected handicapped student, the child must be of school age with a physical or mental disability, which substantially limits or prohibits participation in or access to an aspect of the school program.
 Services and protections for protected handicapped students are different from those applicable to all eligible students enrolled in special education programs.
-Additional information about the evaluation procedures and provision of services to protected handicapped students are available by contacting the school guidance counselor.
+Additional information about the evaluation procedures and provision of services to protected handicapped students is available by contacting the school guidance counselor.